|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Detail of Athena's aegis and gorgon brooch, and the snake girdle of her peplos.

-inlays of the eyes really do shine against the dark bronze.
-It is
+The stone inlays of the eyes really do shine against the dark bronze.

-thought that in her left hand she held a spear or a shield, and in
+It is thought that in her left hand she held a spear or a shield, and

-back to cover her shoulders.
-The cheek coverings of her Corinthian
+at the back to cover her shoulders.
+The cheek coverings of her

-helmet are decorated with owls.
-Not visible in this photo are
+Corinthian helmet are decorated with owls.
+Not visible in this

-the two flying griffins decorating the back of her helmet, and the
+photo are the two flying griffins decorating the back of her helmet,

-snake coiled around the base of the crest.
-Unusually, she does not
+and the snake coiled around the base of the crest.
+Unusually, she

-wear a girdle.
-The single band passing diagonally from around
+does not wear a girdle.
+The single band passing diagonally from

-her right shoulder down to below her left breast is the aegis with
+around her right shoulder down to below her left breast is the

 See the statue in full-length below.